ibi-group/git-it-together/README.md

 ## Credits

-Pr.
-Police was developed by [Rogério Vicente](https://github.com/rogeriopvl) during one of Talkdesk's internal hackathons.
+The original version of git-it-together was developed by [Rogério Vicente](https://github.com/rogeriopvl) during one of Talkdesk's internal hackathons.

 Artwork created by [Micaela Neto](https://cargocollective.com/micaelaneto)